 To become a Muslim, each follower must believe in six Articles of Faith (which translates to the word Iman in Arabic).
 These six articles of Faith form the foundation of the Islamic belief system.
 The six articles of Faith are:

 Belief in the Oneness of Allah

 Belief in the Prophets & Messengers of Allah

 Belief in the Last Day & Judgement Day

 Belief in Divine Predestination

-Linguistically, the Arabic term ‘Iman’ or ‘faith’ comes from a root word which means to give safety, to give security.
-Iman, or faith in Arabic, makes one feel safe and secure.
-Without faith, one would fall into a state of despair.
+Linguistically, the Arabic term ‘Iman’ or ‘faith’ in English, comes from a root word which means to give safety, to give security; Iman makes one feel safe and secure.
+Without Faith, one would fall into a state of despair.
 The root word of Iman means to believe in the truth of something or someone, with this belief imbuing you with a genuine sense of peace.
-One would believe to a level and an extent that he or she is certain that belief is true, which gives them peace and contentment.
-One must believe God’s tenets and teachings, verbalize those concepts with their tongue and manifest His teachings in their actions.
-Believing in and relying upon God will lead one to find safety, security, and contentment even in times of hardship, as one would acknowledge that he or she is not alone and that God is with them at all times and is fully aware of their situation.
+One would believe to a level and an extent he or she is certain that belief is true, which gives them peace and contentment.
+One must believe God’s tenets and teachings, verbalize those concepts with their tongue and manifest God’s teachings in their actions.
+Believing in and relying upon God will lead one to find safety, security, and contentment even in times of hardship, as one would acknowledge that he or she is not alone and that God is with them at all times and fully knows of their situation.

-Muslims are asked to believe in that which they have never seen or experienced, which is the very essence of faith itself.
+Muslims are asked to believe in that which they never saw with their own eyes, which is the very essence of Faith itself.
 Belief in God is something natural for humans.
-Humans by nature are believers in God, as belief in God is inherent to each individual.
+Humans by nature are believers in God, as belief in God is inherent to each.

 Article & Video By: TheSincereSeeker